 Everything!
 Asking these questions when reading a passage in Scripture is essential in unpacking the meaning of a passage.
 They will aid in helping you dig deeper into Scripture and leave a better understanding of what you read.

-1. Ask “Who?” to find out who the passage was originally written to, who wrote the passage and who are you reading about.
+1. Ask “Who?” the passage was originally written to, who wrote the passage, and who you are reading about.

-2. Ask “What?” to determine what the author is talking about and what is the main point of the passage.
+2. Ask “What?” to determine what the author is talking about and the passage’s main point.

-3. Ask “When?” to learn when was this passage written, when the event that is talked about did or will happen, and when the people written about in the story did something.
+3. Ask “When?” this passage was written, when the event happened or will happen, and when the people in the story did something.

-4. Ask “Where?” to help you understand where did the story take place, where was the author writing from, where did the people in the passage go and where is this passage placed in the book you are reading as well as in the overall story of Scripture.
+4. Ask “Where?” did the story take place, where was the author writing from, where did the people go, and where does this passage take place in the book you are reading, as well as in the overall story of Scripture.

-5. Ask “Why?” to figure out why the author said something, why did characters did something, and why the passage is there.
+5. Ask “Why?” to figure out why the author said something, why did the characters do something, and why the passage is there.

-6. Ask “How?” to discover how was something accomplished, how is something to be done, how did the people in the passage respond, and how should you respond.
+6. Ask “How?” something was accomplished, how something is done, how did the person in the passage respond, and how should you respond.

-If you are one who marks up your Bible, you may like to mark the answers to the above questions in different colors.
+If you mark up your Bible, you may like to mark the answers to the above questions in different colors.
 Keep a journal and document your answers to these questions as you study.
 Before you know it, asking these questions will become second nature in your Bible study time.